GallowayLabMIT/tangles_model/README.md

 2. Merge datasets together from multiple workers.
 3. Pre-process and generate figures!

 If you don't want to regenerate the data yourself, you can download the the raw, Julia-combined dataset and post-processed datasets from [here](https://nextcloud.meson.us/index.php/s/nPeowqMAKLrETgB).
-Once fully published, we will move the datasets to permanant hosting on Zenodo.
+Once fully published, we will move the datasets to permanent hosting on Zenodo.

-After downlaoding the dataset or regenerating it, you can move to [setting a data directory](#setting-a-data-directory) and [replicating figures](#replicating-figures).
+After downloading the dataset or regenerating it, you can move to [setting a data directory](#setting-a-data-directory) and [replicating figures](#replicating-figures).
 In any case, you will need to perform the Python dependency installation steps in the [code check](#install-and-code-check) section.
 If you are also redoing the raw simulation data, you need to perform the Julia-specific steps.